-YWCA Canberra’s history is bound to the history of Canberra shaping itself in response to changing local, and societal contexts.
+Our history is bound to the history of Canberra shaping itself in response to changing local, and societal contexts.

 “It is hard for most of us to imagine what Canberra would have been like in 1929.
 With a tiny population, no infrastructure and few housing options, the prospect of establishing an organisation seems a daunting and impossible task.
-To think that a group of women, with only a vision and commitment planted the seed that grew into the strong trees that is the organisation today seems I some ways fantastic.
-We trust that to date we have done them proud.
+To think that a group of women, with only a vision and commitment planted the seed that grew into the strong trees that is the organisation today seems in some ways fantastic.
+We trust that to date we have done them proud.”

 Rebecca Vassarotti, YWCA Canberra Executive Director 2003-2013

 [extract from A Work in Progress, A History of the YWCA of Canberra 1929-2009]

 “Shall we accept the challenge to take the Blue Triangle to Canberra?
 The spirit and atmosphere of this capital where our laws are to be made will influence our nation’s destiny.“

 Mrs Cowen, Miss Griffin and Miss Tapley Short

 Report on Canberra, YWCA Australia, 24 October 1928

 On 21 March 1929, Hilda Tapley Short, aka ‘Tapley’, alighted at Canberra Railway Station from Melbourne and set about establishing the YWCA in Canberra.
 National YWCA had been in negotiations with the Federal Capital Commission to establish services appropriate to young women in the new capital.

 Other YWCAs in Sydney, Melbourne and Hobart helped raise the 6000 pounds required to purchase rooms in a new building at the corner of Alinga and Mort streets (now East Row and City Walk).